spring-guides/gs-accessing-data-jpa/README.md

 Most of the content in `Application` sets up several beans to support Spring Data JPA and the sample:

  * The `dataSource()` method defines a `DataSource` bean, as an embedded database to which the objects are persisted.
- * The `entityManagerFactory()` method defines a `LocalContainerEntityManagerFactoryBean` that is ultimately used to create `LocalContainerEntityManagerFactory` a bean that implements the `EntityManagerFactory` interface.
+ * The `entityManagerFactory()` method defines a `LocalContainerEntityManagerFactoryBean` that is ultimately used to create a proxy bean that implements the `EntityManagerFactory` interface.
 It is the bean through which JPA operations will be performed.
 Note that this factory bean's `packagesToScan` property is set to look for entities in the package named "hello".
 This makes it possible to work with JPA without defining a "persistence.xml" file.
  * The `jpaVendorAdapter()` method defines a Hibernate-based JPA vendor adapter bean for use by the `EntityManagerFactory` bean.
  * The `transactionManager()` method defines a `JpaTransactionManager` bean for transactional persistence.